aragon/nest/grants/bitrophone/roadmap.md

 The basics of project, basic functions for website & ui & setting up forum, payment system, account levels

 Translation of docs

 Getting social media handles & setting up project servers on discord & slack etc..

 Getting domain and hostings

 Logo design

 Landing Page

 Designing UI

-Creating a forum for users on Bitrophone website Functions for cloud and user database
+Creating a forum for users on Bitrophone website

+Functions for cloud and user database

-Start posting blogs about $ANT and Bitrophone on social media pages Encrypting uploaded files in PHP
+Start posting blogs about $ANT and Bitrophone on social media pages

+Encrypting uploaded files in PHP

 Control Panel for staff

-Automation for upcoming reports from music stores Upload panel for users
+Automation for upcoming reports from music stores

+Upload panel for users

 Integrating website with cloud server

-Implementing file conversion methods that stores wants to music be converted Support & Live Support Panel
+Implementing file conversion methods that stores wants to music be converted

+Support & Live Support Panel

-Mobile App for tracking stats & sales & current state of uploaded songs Turkish / Italian / Portuguese / German / Chinese localization of website and app Customizable Artist Pages
+Mobile App for tracking stats & sales & current state of uploaded songs

+Turkish / Italian / Portuguese / German / Chinese localization of website and app

+Customizable Artist Pages

 Newsfeed / New Releases Tab / Artist Blogs

 WebSocket support

 API keys for 3rd apps

 Documentation for protocols, license agreement

-Maximum optimization of channel creation and operation Seamless transition between channels(when money runs out) Website with documentation and examples
+Maximum optimization of artist creation and operation

+Website with documentation and examples

-A realtime HTML5-enabled client(pc/android/ios) to interact with control panel, move funds without private keys.
+A realtime HTML5-enabled client(pc/android/ios) to interact with control panel, move funds without private keys

 Android / IOS apps for tracking account

 Client.
-Managing devices balances, list of them and transaction confirmation Test runs
+Managing devices balances, list of them and transaction confirmation

+Test runs

 Bug detection

 Bug fixing

 This phase is mostly for a clean website with no bugs & perfect to release.